neovarier/vehicle_detection/README.md

 I am using 80:20 ratio train:test split-up.

 For classifier I am using Linear SVM from sklearn.svm library.
-The training is carried in cell no.
+The training is carried in cell no. 5
 The testing accuracy with the linear svm, I was able to achieve 99.2 % accuracy.

 The trained model & parameters for feature extraction are stored in pickle file.
-Same pickle is used at the time of car detection in the project video
+Same pickle is used at the time of car detection in the project video.

 ###Sliding Window Search

-The sliding window approach is used in cell no. in function find_cars().
+The sliding window approach is used in cell no. 9 in function find_cars().
-Following are the specifications of the sliding window:
+Following are the specifications for the sliding window:
-size: 64x64
+Image scale factor = Downsize by 1.5
+Window size before scaling: 96x96
+Window size after scaling: 64x64

-overlap: 1 cell = 8 pixels in both x and y direction region of interest: y_start = 380; y_end = 656
+overlap: 1 cell = 8 pixels in both x and y direction (After downscaling) region of interest: y_start = 385; y_end = 656

+The original image is downscaled by 1.5 times.
+A window size of 96x96 in the original image will be resized to 64x64 in the downscaled image.
 As the training images are of 64x64 resolution, I am using a sliding window of 64x64 resolution.
 By using small overlap, there is more chance of classifying of cars in the image.
 It also helps in detecting multiple windows for the same car which boosts the confidence of detected cars and helps in rejecting false positives.

-Following algorithm is executed ind find_cars() in cell no. :
+Following algorithm is executed in find_cars() in cell no. 9 :

 * Set window at the starting position in the region of interest
 * Extract the features (HOG, color histogram & spatial bin) for this window.
 Normalize the features and concatenate them.
 * Use the trained classifier to predict whether the window contains a car or not.